malidib/alidib-ukaisi/menou-alidib/menou-alidib/README.md

         * LLM Gr is still hard coded in phase_1.py (line 173).

-Note: For best results, set all of the models to gpt-4.5-preview, except o3-mini.
+For best results, set all of the models to gpt-4.5-preview, except o3-mini.
 Although good results can be obtained with all combinations as well.

+Notes:

 The main information in the .db files can be extracted by running postprocessing_results.py (equivalent to inspect view statistics).